A United Methodist Community

 Have you ever noticed any similarities between the 23rd Psalm and the Lord’s Prayer?
 We will take a closer look at these foundations of our faith thru the reading of Scripture, music and prayer.
 (Psalm 23 / Matthew 6: 9-13)

 Sunday, September 2 : : Let Us Labor for the Master

 As our summer worship schedule comes to a close, let us celebrate as a family of faith and dedicate the works of our hands to God’s glory.

 At Charlton, we prefer not to use terms such as 'traditional' or 'contemporary'.
 We strive to provide worship experiences that are uplifting and inspirational, and reflect a variety of Christian traditions.
 Our music is chosen based on the theme of the day, incorporating cherished hymns of the past as well as newer songs of praise.

 In addition to our Sunday morning worship services, special services are held throughout the year as we celebrate holy days such as Advent, Christmas Eve, Lent, Maundy Thursday and Good Friday.

-Nursery care for infants and toddlers is available on Sunday mornings from 8AM until Noon.
+Nursery care for infants and toddlers is available on Sunday mornings from 9 am until 11 am.
 Charlton Church is a SAFE SANCTUARY, with policies in place to reduce the risk of child abuse.